Maryland Expungement Lawyer

 Individuals typically pursue an expungement of their record when they are applying for a new job – on most job applications, there is a question regarding whether or not they have ever been convicted of a crime; when they are applying for a loan for a car, housing or school – some companies may believe that if they have a conviction on their record, they are less likely to meet their financial obligations; or, they travel frequently outside of the United States.

-An expungement is a more extreme measure.
+As a Maryland attorney can attest, an expungement is a more extreme measure.
 Someone’s records are destroyed and there is no evidence that they were convicted of a crime.
 However, in comparison, when their record is sealed, it still exists, but it cannot be assessed through normal methods.
 Only a court order to unseal their records will allow for the records to be accessible to anyone.
 Although the record still exists, they can legally deny your conviction.

 What to Know About Maryland Expungement